Ahmed-Arafat10/Progressive-Tax-Calculator/README.txt

-# Progressive-Tax-Calculator-Public-Finance
+This Is A C++ Program That Calculates Progressive Tax, I Created The Program As It's Considered To Be The Most Complex Calculation
-This is a C++ Program That Calculates Progressive Tax, I Created The Program As it's considered to be the most complex Calculation among other tax structures like proportional &amp; regressive ..
-All of this was discussed in Public Finance (Collage Course)
+Among Other Tax Structures Like Proportional Or Regressive ..
+All Of This Was Discussed In Public Finance (Collage Course)